Salkantay Trek Packing List

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?Of course!
 During the travel, your main luggage can be stored at our office or at your hotel, both free of charge.

 Essential packing list for trekking

 the Salkantay - Machu Picchu

 Duffle Bag and Backpack

 Duffle Bag:The evening before you start your trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7 kg/15.4 lbs.
 Our horseman will carry your duffle bag for you together with the food and camping gear.
 It is important to be aware that you will not have access to your items in the duffle bag until the end of each day as the horsemen and horses will always be ahead of the group.
-During the travel, you need a day backpack big enough to carry your personal belongings such as a warm jacket, raincoat, camera, sunscreen, snacks, water, etc. Usually, a 30 to 50 litre backpack is sufficient..
+During the travel, you need a day backpack big enough to carry your personal belongings such as a warm jacket, raincoat, camera, sunscreen, snacks, water, etc. Usually, to 30 litre backpack is sufficient..

 DaypackIf a porter or pack animal (i.e. yak) is carrying your duffle bag or rucksack then you will want to have a light-weight daypack to carry essentials – like snacks, camera, suncream, personal items (i.e. money and passport) and hat.